torchbox/wagtail-wordpress-import/docs/categories.md

         verbose_name_plural = "categories"
 ```

 `@register_snippet` is used here but you could use the Wagtail Model Admin if you prefer.
+The `name` field is required.

 ## Example Page model